-My girlfriend does not like to give oral sex, but her last boyfriend practically forced her to at times...
+My girlfriend does not like to give oral sex, because her last boyfriend practically forced her to at times.
 She eventually broke up with him, but still regrets the time she spent with him.
-My girlfriend and I have wonderful sex, and I would never force her to give me oral sex if she didn't want to, and we have talked about it many times.
+We have wonderful sex, and I would never force her to give me oral sex if she didn't want to, and we have talked about it many times.
 I give it to her quite often and she seems to enjoy it quite a bit.
 She wants to give it to me and has been very close, but is always reminded of her ex and can't do it.

 I can live without oral sex, and am totally happy with her.
 I don't want to force her to do anything she doesn't want to, but we've been together for a year and I would like to experience it once in a while.
 Is there any way I can get her over her fear without hurting her emotionally?
 She has told me that even though she doesn't like doing it she would like to please me if only she could get past her memories.